TheGoblinTechies/thegoblintechies.github.io/_posts/2099-12-31-What-Do-I-Write-In-My-Webpage.md

 4. **Personal experience**, including traveling and other daily life.

 The type of topics is included in the title of each post.

+Sometimes I perfer writing my thoughts down as a mark for reminder.